NATIONAL BOARD CERTIFICATION

 - Effective and Reflective Practitioner

-During the rollout, candidates can choose from among the available components.
+Candidates can work on any component in any order or all at one time.
 The cost for each of the 4 components is $475.
 For more information and accessing the certification application:

 CEUS FOR COMPLETION OF NATIONAL BOARD CERTIFICATION